 - Biologic Drugs

-Sometimes people with Inflammatory Bowel Disease require surgery.
+Sometimes people with Crohn's or Colitis require surgery.
 A range of surgeries can be recommended and these guides looks at what they are and when they are necessary, weighing up the pros and cons in the process:

 Other forms of treatment